 Specific Objectives What we want to do Strategies What are we going to do to achieve objective(s) Signs of Success / Impact When we have achieved our objective(s) we should see Who When Linked to Key Indicator no: Children, teachers and parents all know what the vision for PE is through a mission statement or motto.
+PE newsletter each half term.
 The PE motto "SPORT" created last year now needs publicising better to staff, children and parents.
-This will be promoted through newsletters, letters, posters etc. Children, teachers and parents can tell you what the motto is.
+This will be promoted through newsletters, letters, posters etc. Children, teachers and parents know what is happening within school sport.
 LD to put onto website and letterheads.
-Autumn Term 2017.
+Autumn Term 2018.
 2 Children with Special Educational Needs are able to access PE, and are included and involved in curriculum PE.
 LD to teach an additional hour of PE for children working within ARC.
+Children in the ARC who have SEN take part in all PE lessons, and lessons are differentiated where necessary.
 This will give these children increased confidence in PE, and will improve their skills in order for them to take more fully in PE lessons.
 LD to plan and teach these additional lessons, focussing on the children's specific needs.
 Ongoing throughout the whole academic year.
-1, 2 & 4 All children to receive at least two hours of timetabled curriculum PE each week.
-LD and JM to look at timetable to see where a second hour of curriculum PE can be accommodated.
-LD to teach both hours for each year group; LD teach one lesson and class teacher one lesson; or LD teaches one lesson and SA teaches one lesson.
-All children engaged in two timetabled hours of PE each week.
-LD and JM to discuss.
-Discuss possibilities as soon as possible.
-1 & 2 Children know and understand how they are assessed.
-Building on last year's assessment, LD will use the Core Activities resource for assessment tasks.
-Assessment records maintained throughout the year.
-LD complete new Curriculum Map with Core Activities included.
+1, 2 & 4 Children in the ACR are often learning through physical activity - literacy and maths are often taught with a physical and practical aspect.
+Children of all abilities able to make good progress in PE through differentiated lessons.
+With LD teaching PE, there is greater scope for differentiation in PE.
+Support one-to-one with children that need that level of support.
+Intervention groups can be set up to help children who may struggle with activities or skills.
+Greater differentiation seen in lessons, with different tasks set.
+LD to teach the classes and use SA as support and to deliver differentiated tasks.
 All Year.
-2 & 3
+2